geoschem/geos-chem-cloud/scripts/README.md

 4. Pull minimum neccessary input data from S3.
 See [./download_data/from_S3](./download_data/from_S3)

 5. Test a short model run to generate output data.
+Remember to remove cap_restart for a successfully GCHP run so it won't affect the next run.

 6. Install Anaconda python environment.
 See [./build_environment/python](./build_environment/python)